tobozo/signal-logr/README.md

 **Installation:**
 ----

-Assuming all devices are plugged and properly detected, install gpsd
+**Prerequisites** NodeJS is installed and GPS + Wifi devices are plugged and properly detected.

+Install gpsd

     sudo apt-get install gpsd

-Edit your `/etc/defaults/gpsd` to setup your own GPS tty and restart
+Edit your `/etc/defaults/gpsd`

+    sudo nano /etc/defaults/gpsd

+Verify the tty of your GPS device, change if necessary

+    DEVICES="/dev/ttyUSB0"

+Other values to check

+    START_DAEMON="true"
+    USBAUTO="false"

+Then restart gpsd

     sudo service gpsd restart